Wildlander-mod/Support/Docs/FAQ.md

 # **Reqtificator Questions**
 ## How do i Install the Reqtificator?
 Firstly make sure you have Java installed in Program Files. the version in Program Files(x86) does not work.
-If you don't have it - you can download it [here](https://java.com/en/download/manual.jsp)
+If you don't have it - you can download it [here](https://java.com/en/download/manual.jsp) The version you want is Windows Offline (64-bit).

 after checking that -